 Grace rose is a sweet looking rose, that produces the most lovely apricot colored English roses.
 The center of the flower is a deeper apricot color, with lighter apricot tones towards the petal edges.

 When these apricot roses open, the blooms are shallowly cupped, and then the outer petals reflex back, to form a perfect rosette.

-All stages of these apricot English roses (Grace rose), are beautiful, from the pointed buds, to the shallow cupped rose, and finally the perfect rosette when those outer petals reflex back.
+All stages of these apricot David Austin English roses are beautiful, from the pointed buds, to the shallow cupped rose, and finally the perfect rosette when those outer petals reflex back.

 Type Old Rose Hybrid (Shrub)

 Growth Habits Dense, bushy, a healthy growing bush that can grow up to 4’ tall and wide

 Blooms Pure Apricot, with a slightly darker center.
 Shallowly cupped flowers 3-4” across have 40& petals

 Foliage medium size, medium green, matte.
 Red when young

 These English roses make a nice specimen in the garden, growing into a nicely branched bush, around 4’ by 4’.

 This is a very healthy growing rose with excellent repeat flowering.
 The stems are red colored when young, turning green as they age.